Luxury Travel On A Budget

 Trying to “live luxe” every day is where budgets break.
 We prefer choosing one standout experience and doing it properly.

-• A private tour (or small group tour)
+• A private tour (or very small group tour).

-• We decide the one splurge before the trip
+• Decide the one splurge before the trip.

-• We balance it with free or low-cost days (beaches, walks, markets)
+• Balance it with free or low‑cost days (beaches, walks, markets).

-• We book early if it’s popular, so we’re not forced into expensive last-minute options
+• Book early if it’s popular, so we’re not forced into expensive last‑minute options.

 Ask politely for upgrades

-• Airlines (standby upgrades or paid upgrade offers)
+• Airlines (standby upgrades or paid upgrade offers at check‑in).

 • Be friendly, keep it short, and accept “no” gracefully.

-• If there’s a special occasion (birthday, anniversary), we mention it calmly without overdoing it.
+• If there’s a special occasion (birthday, anniversary), mention it calmly without overdoing it.

 Important: Upgrades depend on availability.
 We never plan a trip assuming we’ll get one—but it’s a great bonus when it happens.